ycheng517/ar4_ros_driver/ar_description/README.md

 # ar_description
-This module contains the hardware description for the AR series of robots.
+This module contains the hardware description for the AR series of robots from Annin Robotics.
 The URDFs were modified from the original ones.
 The main modifications were to fix some of the joint rotation directions and to specify revolute joints.
 Note that there is a seperate URDF for simulation which contains the Gazebo plugins.